Topics in this article

 That means:

-- Dependencies are clear, so teams don’t move out of order
+• Dependencies are clearly defined so crews don't begin work out of sequence.

 How This Impacts Crew Productivity